Panel talk, law and art, Stanford Law School, October 2024 (SLS 99).

 “Your [motion to dismiss pursuant to Fed.
 R. 12(b)(6)] in federal court was very, very good” — Pennsylvania / New Jersey complex litigation attorney.

-Repeat Business Examples
+some more Repeat Business Examples

 For a Palo Alto / Silicon Valley small law firm, 2021-2022: Pending appeal in California state court (appellee — commercial / business litigation).
 Repeat work: Successful opposition briefs to demurrer and motion to strike (financial and intellectual property / IP litigation).
 Asked to advise on litigation strategies.